j-blue-arz/labyrinth/documentation/ADRs/adr-014-computer-opponent.md

 ## Decision
 I will alter the service method with which to add players, and include a parameter to decide if the player is human or not.
 The web-client will have options to add computer players, or (at most once) add himself as a player.
 The latter is no longer an automatism.

 The Game currently only has player IDs.
 I will encapsulate these in a Player class.
 Each player will have a reference to the Board he is currently playing, and to its Piece on the Board.
 The Turn logic uses the new Player objects instead of IDs.
 It informs a Player when it is his turn to play.
-The Game will no longer create the players.
-The service layer creates players and adds them to the game.
-The Game will be passed a constructor of a Player class, and use it to set the ID.
-This is a simple solution, which is good enough as long as there is no need for a globally unique player ID.
+The Game will create the Players, but the Service Layer passes the class to instantiate to the Game.
+The game calls the constructor with an ID.
+This is good enough as long as there is no need for a globally unique player ID.

 The Player is subclassed for computer players (ComputerPlayer).
 The logic for time-keeping and submitting actions is implemented in this subclass.
 I don't think there is a need for another layer between the ComputerPlayers and the algorithms.
 It suffices to implement the ComputerPlayer class and the algorithms together in a separate module.
 The ComputerPlayer will have a field specifying its algorithm.
 The best option here is to directly reference an Algorithm class.
 I think it is best to encapsulate the algorithms in classes, as this makes it easy to keep state (maze) between sub-functions, and also enables the ComputerPlayer to ask the algorithm for moves instead of haveing to wait.
 The algorithms will share an interface.

 Both the ComputerPlayer and the Algorithm have to run in a separate thread.
-The ComputerPlayer, because it must not block the flask thread handling the starting user interaction.
+The ComputerPlayer, because it must not block the flask thread handling the current user request.
 The Algorithm, to enable time-keeping in the ComputerPlayer.
-If the Algorithm does not answer in time, the ComputerPlayer asks the RandomActionDeterminer, the most basic Algorithm implementation, as a fallback.
+If the Algorithm does not answer in time, the ComputerPlayer asks the RandomActionsAlgorithm, the most basic Algorithm implementation, as a fallback.
 When notified to take action, the ComputerPlayer will first fetch all necessary information, like the return URLs and the game state, then start a new thread for itself.
 It will deep copy all state, so that the original state is not altered.

 I will take no further measures to make sure that the ComputerPlayer does not send POSTs to the API before the previous thread has finished.
 I expect the locking mechanisms of the database on the one hand, and the minimum time restriction on the other hand, to take care that there is no lost update problem.
 Even if there was, the validation of user actions would make sure that the persisted game is not left in an in inconsistent state.
 I will further implement a method to start a database transaction as soon as the state is fetched for alteration, i.e. in a POST method call.
-If this ever becomes a problem, I would have to pull the turn logic into the service layer.
+If there ever is a problem with lost updates, I would have to pull the turn logic into the service layer.

-Remove ID in Piece.
-In setter of Board in Player, let Player register in Board.
-Board returns Piece.
-Do this during init_game.
+I will remove the ID in Piece.
+In the setter of Board in Player, the Player will ask the Board to create a Piece.
+This will be done at the start of the game.
+There will be an explicit model method to start a game.
+This prepares the possibility to separate adding players from starting a game.

 Both Player and ComputerPlayer will be stored in JSON as a single type.
-The ComputerPlayer will be recognizable because it has added fields isComputer and algorithm.
+The ComputerPlayer will be recognizable because it has added fields isComputerPlayer and algorithm.

 I will also rename package `domain` into `model`, and rename module `model` into `game`.

 ## Status
 Ready to be implemented.